 Not long after, Steve showed up at my front door.
 You’ve got some nerve, I thought.
-But Steve had come by with a purpose.
-He was there to proclaim that he had nothing, absolutely nothing to do with the thefts committed by Mark, and to condemn him for having done me a serious wrong.
+Normally, Steve was pretty suppliant in his presentation, but this time there was a look of determination in his eyes.
+He was there to assert his innocence, to proclaim that he had absolutely by god nothing to do with the thefts committed by Mark, and to condemn him for having wronged me.
 “I hope,” he said, “you’ll give me a chance to show you that I’m not my brother.”
-He had a point, I had to concede, because when you get right down to it, it’s simply wrong to hold a man responsible for the transgressions of another.
+I had to admit that he had a point, because when you get right down to it, it’s wrong to hold a man responsible for the transgressions of another, even a brother.
 And so I decided to give Steve the benefit of the doubt.

 Steve turned out to be a pretty good general fix-it guy.
 He would tackle absolutely any task, fearlessly and with almost manic energy.
 Yard work, fencing, painting, carpentry, rockwork, whatever.
 When he was on his game he could mow a yard in 15 minutes flat.
 Great, I thought.
 More free time for me.
 Sometimes he drank a bit and his work became a little wobbly, and so I would have to get after him, not too harshly, but firmly enough that it got his attention.